Enhancing Training Data Attribution with Representational Optimization: Evaluation of Data Classification

 We extend this test to LM fine-tuning and formulate the ``data classification'' task, which measures the accuracy of TDA methods by evaluating whether the top-retrieved training examples share the same label as the test example.
 We consider the following sources of labels for classification: (i) FLAN and Tulu: FLAN comprises 66 NLP tasks, while Tulu is a collection of 12 source datasets (e.g., ShareGPT, CoT, Code-Alpaca).
 We use the task type or source dataset as a label, expecting that training data from the same task or source as the test example will be more valuable. (ii) SafeRLHF: SafeRLHF contains both safe and unsafe data annotated with safety labels.
 We use the safety label, expecting that harmful training data are more likely to lead to harmful generations at test time.

-\paragraph{Results} Table \ref{table:data-class} presents the evaluation results of LoGra, GTE-Small, and AirRep.
-The results indicate that AirRep significantly improves data classification accuracy on FLAN compared to GTE-Small (increasing from 50.59 to 86.41) and also outperforms LoGra.
+\paragraph{Results} Table \ref{table:data-class} presents the evaluation results of LoGra, GTE-Small, and AirRep.\footnote{Here we focus on a subset of most competitive or directly relevant baselines, see Appendix \ref{sec:data-class-full} for more.} The results indicate that AirRep significantly improves data classification accuracy on FLAN compared to GTE-Small (increasing from 50.59 to 86.41) and also outperforms LoGra.
 Notably, since AirRep is trained without using any data labels, this suggests that the model can learn to represent task-related information in an unsupervised manner.
 A similar trend is observed for Tulu, where AirRep demonstrates superior performance in identifying the data source.
 For SafeRLHF, AirRep outperforms LoGra but lags behind GTE-Small, likely because AirRep’s training data, generated from UltraChat, does not contain harmful content and thus lacks the necessary learning signal.